Quarkus MCP Server

 An MCP server provides some building blocks to enrich the context of language models in AI apps.

-In this extension, a server feature (prompt, resource, tool) is represented by an annotated business method of a CDI bean.
+In this extension, a server feature (prompt, resource, tool, etc.) is either represented as a business method of a CDI bean or registered programmatically.

 The execution model and context handling follow the idiomatic approach used in fundamental Quarkus extensions (such as quarkus-rest